JoshHargreaves/ai-jobsweet/README.md

-# Welcome to Job-Description-Generator Community
+# Welcome to AI-JobSweet Community

-JobSweet is a collection of AI generators to aid in the workplace.We welcome contributions and aim to optimise the prompts to produce the best responses while providing an easy-to-use format.
+JobSweet is a collection of AI generators to aid in the workplace.
+We welcome contributions and aim to optimise the prompts to produce the best responses while providing an easy-to-use format.

 - Built-in NextJS + Tailwind
 - Using OpenAI